Specialist Leaders of Education

 If your school would like to use the SLEs in our alliance, please email firstname.lastname@example.org.

 SLE (June 2018) Specialisms: Maths, Leadership & Management: Leadership of Curriculum, ITT & NQT

-I have 24 years of teaching experience which includes leading a department, being an AST and more recently a senior leader with responsibility for teaching and learning.
-My strong belief is that relationships are at the route of successful learning; I believe that students should be engaged, not passive and that there is merit in every type of pedagogy.
-I regularly work on innovative pedagogy with teachers, as part of this I have led the creation of a skills dimension to our curriculum, which focuses on Values, Identity and Belonging.
+John has 24 years of teaching experience which includes leading a department, being an AST and more recently a senior leader with responsibility for teaching and learning.
+His strong belief is that relationships are at the route of successful learning and he believes that students should be engaged, not passive and that there is merit in every type of pedagogy.
+He regularly works on innovative pedagogy with teachers, as part of this he has led the creation of a skills dimension to our curriculum, which focuses on Values, Identity and Belonging.

-My specialism is Maths, but I have worked with many subjects: I have helped colleagues develop literacy strategies, robust assessment frameworks, understanding of data and hitting the balance between a love of the subject and exam preparation.
-I have overseen restructuring of working practices in several departments.
+John's specialism is Maths, but he has worked with many subjects: he has helped colleagues develop literacy strategies, robust assessment frameworks, understanding of data and hitting the balance between a love of the subject and exam preparation.
+He has also overseen restructuring of working practices in several departments.

-I work in a school that is part of a four school learning partnership and so I have undertaken whole school and departmental reviews in our partnership schools; highlighting good practice and collaboratively identifying areas for development.
+John's school is part of a four school learning partnership where he has undertaken whole school and departmental reviews in their partnership schools; highlighting good practice and collaboratively identifying areas for development.

-I completed a coaching qualification as part of my role as an AST and believe that progress can only be made if those who need to progress are listened to and complicit in developing the pathway forward.
+He has completed a coaching qualification as part of his role as an AST and believes that progress can only be made if those who need to progress are listened to and complicit in developing the pathway forward.

-I am very enthusiastic about the use of new technology alongside traditional teaching.
-I bring experience and ideas, but I see every challenge as a learning opportunity and believe collaboration enables the development of more sustainable strategies for change.
+The use of new technology alongside traditional teaching is something John is enthusiastic about.
+He brings experience and ideas, but he also sees every challenge as a learning opportunity and believes collaboration enables the development of more sustainable strategies for change.